Troubleshooting Guided Access

 If you forget the passcode, wait until the device runs out of battery and turns off.
 Once recharged, Guided Access should be disabled upon restart.

-I Can’t Exit Guided Access
+I can’t exit Guided Access

 If triple-clicking the button does not work, try these solutions:

-Force Restart the Device
+Force Restart the Device:

 A force restart can resolve many Guided Access issues.
 Follow this guide: How to perform a force restart of the QuickTalker Freestyle.

-I Can’t Start Guided Access
+I can’t start Guided Access

 If Guided Access does not activate when you triple-click the button, try the following solutions:

-Restart the QuickTalker Freestyle
+Force Restart the QuickTalker Freestyle

 Update iOS

-- Open the Settings app.
+- Open Settings.

 - If an update is available, connect to Wi-Fi and install it.